Romances of the Month: December 2018

 New York City socialite and perpetual hot mess Portia Hobbs is tired of disappointing her family, friends, and—most importantly—herself.
 An apprenticeship with a struggling swordmaker in Scotland is a chance to use her expertise and discover what she’s capable of.
 Turns out she excels at aggravating her gruff silver fox boss…when she’s not having inappropriate fantasies about his sexy Scottish burr.
 Tavish McKenzie doesn't need a rich, spoiled American telling him how to run his armory…even if she is infuriatingly good at it.
 Tav tries to rebuff his apprentice, and his attraction to her, but when Portia accidentally discovers that he’s the secret son of a duke, rough-around-the-edges Tav becomes her newest makeover project.
 Forging metal into weapons and armor is one thing, but when desire burns out of control and the media spotlight gets too hot to bear, can a commoner turned duke and his posh apprentice find lasting love?

 I thought that A Duke by Default was a pretty cute and funny story.
 I really liked that the story took place at an armory in Scotland.
 A romance featuring a sexy Scottish swordsmith, yes please!
 The sexual tension between Portia and Tav was very strong right at the start of the book, but Tav fought against it at first, making for a very slow burning romance.
 However, once the two finally admitted their feelings, the slow burn lead to some hot sexy times!
 The romance was wonderfully done, but I also thought that the characters individually were also well written.
 Portia was so relatable as she's trying to figure out herself and her purpose, while also dealing with high expectations from her parents.
 But I thought she was just so smart and savvy as she took charged to fix and improve Tav's business, and helped him claim his dukedom.
 I thought that Tav was an adorable grump with a soft spot, and I absolutely loved that Tav's nickname was "#swordbae!"
 While I was enjoying the book and the romance, my interest started to wane when the duke storyline was introduced as it shifted away from the romance and more on Tav and the dukedom.
 I honestly felt that the whole duke storyline wasn't really needed.
 One thing I also liked about the book was that it dealt with some real world issues.
-The book did a great job in addressing Portia's ADHD as it was presented in an educated and informed manner, and how she comes to the understanding that while she is different, there nothing wrong with her.
+The book did a great job in addressing Portia's ADHD as it was presented in an educated and informed manner, and how she comes to the understanding that while she is different, there's nothing wrong with her.
 The book also talked about the refugee crisis that is going on in Europe.
-One random thing, I loved that in the book there was a Doctor Who themed Chinese restaurant called, Doctor Hu's; if one existed in real life I would definitely visit it!
+One random thing I loved in the book was the Doctor Who themed Chinese restaurant called, Doctor Hu's; if one existed in real life I would definitely visit it!

 Comment down below if you have read any of these books and let me know your thoughts on them.
 Also, if you have any romance book recommendations let me know as well!